-Strategically situated at the head of Nushagak Bay and along the mouth of the Wood and Nushagak rivers, Dillingham has become the economic and transportation hub of western Bristol Bay.
+Strategically situated at the head of Nushagak Bay and along the mouth of the Wood and Nushagak Rivers, Dillingham has become the economic and transportation hub of western Bristol Bay.
 Thanks to the rich fisheries of Bristol Bay, Dillingham is the fastest growing community in the region, supporting 230 commercial fishing licenses and four fish processing plants whose workers double the city’s population in the summer.

 Things to do

 Walrus Islands State Game Sanctuary is another popular spot near Dillingham.
 The sanctuary is made up of a group of seven craggy islands and their adjacent waters located in northern Bristol Bay southwest of Dillingham.
-Best know among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer 15,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
-Other wildlife is also plentiful in the sanctuary, including Steller sea lions, migrating whales, orcas, puffins and thousands of other seabirds.
-Camping is available on Round Island, but the number of campers is limited to ensure the walruses are not disturbed, so make arrangements first with the Alaska Department of Fish and Game.
+Best known among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer as many as 14,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
+Other wildlife are also plentiful in the sanctuary, including Steller sea lions, migrating whales, orcas, puffins, and thousands of other seabirds.
+Camping is available on Round Island, but the number of campers is limited to ensure the walruses are not disturbed, so be sure to make arrangements with the Alaska Department of Fish and Game.

 Dillingham is also the hub for many of the air taxis that operate within Togiak National Wildlife Refuge.
 The 4.7-million-acre refuge features pristine rivers, clear mountain lakes, and steep-sloped mountains, and stretches from the Bering Sea to the treeless tundra uplands of the Ahklun and Wood River mountains.